superb20/DRHT/README.md

 This is a Keras implementation of the paper [NIMA: Neural Image Assessment](https://arxiv.org/pdf/1709.05424.pdf) by Hossein Talebi and Peyman Milanfar.

 Below is my mild stone.
+1. Check other open source
-1. Make full pipeline code.
+2. Make full pipeline code.
+3. Refactoring
-2. Make some applications for test.
+4. Make some applications for performance test.

 # References
 1. Talebi, Hossein, and Peyman Milanfar.
 "NIMA: Neural Image Assessment."
 IEEE Transactions on Image Processing (2018).